City Opera of Vancouver: The Lost Operas of Mozart

 The company produced its first comedy, its first Mozart, its first production at Christ Church Cathedral, the first appearance of Bramwell Tovey in an opera, and the premiere of a 'new' Mozart opera, on 27, 28 and 29 October 2016.
 Based on the scholarship of Raphaël De Vos, John Drummond, Jane Oakshott, and Richard Rastall, these were re-constructions of three operas Mozart started, but never finished.
 Two were Italian comedies (Lo sposo deluso, and L'oca del Cairo), and the third a German Singspiel (Zaide).
 They were conjoined in an original play by Maria Reva, and all founded on a concept by stage director Alan Corbishley: an impresario is sitting in a theatre, considering his next project when – to his amazement – the Gates of Limbo open.
 Out pour lost souls, spirits who have been waiting 200 years for Mozart to give them life.
 They beg for a chance to sing, but the impresario is unimpressed.

 Missing

 Missing, City Opera Vancouver's third commission, premiered on 3 November at the York Theatre in Vancouver.
-After a five-performance run, the opera moved Victoria, the home of Pacific Opera who co-commissioned the work, and ran until 26 November.
+After a five-performance run, the opera moved to Victoria, the home of Pacific Opera who co-commissioned the work, and ran until 26 November.
 A chamber opera composed by Brian Current to a libretto by Marie Clements, Missing explores how the murders and unexplained disappearances of at least 18 women along the Highway of Tears and over a thousand Canada-wide, most of them Indigenous, affected the people in their lives.